Portland Sailing Center

 "I like the Bonneville trip because it is easy, low-stress fun.
 Just show up and go.
 Running up the river and locking through is always fun, and sailing in the Gorge rarely disappoints.
 Bonneville has none of the stress of Sea Trials, none of the short sleep, no ships sliding through the dark, no worries about bars, seas and seasickness.
 But I love Sea Trials precisely because it has all of that!
 People often sign up for Sea Trials for the allure of the Bar and the ocean.
 And a very worthy excursion that is, a complete adventure by itself.
 But Sea Trials is rich with many surprises.
 It is a great experience that challenges you to really understand and participate in piloting the river.
 If motion sickness saps your spirit while we're on the bar and such, you'll probably find the other discoveries of Sea Trials outweigh a few hours lost to discomfort.

 "As I am fond of saying, sailing on the Oregon coast is never as fun as we think it is going to be.
-That is why I don't push the Offshore trip.
+That is why I don't push the Offshore trip (we have taken it off the menu entirely).
 There are no guarantees there but discomfort.
 You don't walk away from Offshore looking back at what fun you had.
 The best you can hope for is a few moments of joy.
 Otherwise it is a matter of meeting the challenges that face you, and mostly that is dealing with discomfort: motion sickness, lack of sleep, maybe foul weather or contrary wind, and endless motion, like an earthquake that never stops.
 Offshore has its rewards, you just need to adjust your expectations.
 There is satisfaction in having done your job as well as you could."

 Portland Sailing Center